Migrating from v4.x to v5.x

 };

-var result = await executer.ExecuteAsync(options);
+var result = await executer.ExecuteAsync(options);19.
+Subscription support improved

-Support for subscriptions has been moved from the GraphQL.SystemReactive
+Support for subscriptions has been moved from the GraphQL.SystemReactive nuget package directly into

-package.
-There is no need to use SubscriptionDocumentExecuter
+the main GraphQL package.
+There is no need to use SubscriptionDocumentExecuter (removed), and the default

-document executer will support subscriptions without overriding SelectExecutionStrategy
+document executer will support subscriptions without overriding SelectExecutionStrategy.

 -